xlucn/fontpreview-ueberzug/README.md

 ## Configure

-This script makes use of some of the environment variables:
+This script makes use of some of the environment variables as follows, these are the same in [fontpreview](https://github.com/sdushantha/fontpreview) so you can use the same settings with `fontpreview-ueberzug`:

 - `FONTPREVIEW_FONT_SIZE`: Font size
 - `FONTPREVIEW_BG_COLOR`: Background color